 Internal Linking

 Many bloggers will embed links for previous blog posts for the reader's further reference.
-This helps both the reader and the website by providing more information and helping the site get ranked higher, respectively.
+This helps both the reader and the website by providing more information and helping the site get ranked higher.

 External Linking

 External links are created when other websites link back to your products or posts (this is where creating killer content comes into play.)
-These links are especially useful because they help create a source of authority to the search engines, and they help you grow your page-views.
+These links are especially useful because they help create a source of authority for search engines and help you grow your page views.

 6. On-page SEO Tactics